 All of our products labeled "No Antibiotics Ever" were raised without the use of any antibiotics, of any kind, at any time.
 With all of our animals, we never use antibiotics for growth promotion, never use antibiotics in the hatchery, never put antibiotics in the feed and do not need to use human antibiotics for disease prevention.

 We are proud of our leadership role in minimizing the use of all antibiotics in raising our animals.
-Less than four percent of our chickens ever receive an antibiotic that is also used in human medicine.
+Less than five percent of our chickens ever receive an antibiotic that is also used in human medicine.
 Some of the chickens and turkeys we raise may receive a type of animal-only antibiotic (called an ionophore) that is used to treat an intestinal illness common to chickens and turkeys.

 As of February 2016, we are raising more than two-thirds of our chickens, and half of our turkeys, with NO ANTIBIOTICS EVER™.
 As a result, we're constantly increasing the number of NO ANTIBIOTICS EVER™ PERDUE® products.
 (These are clearly labeled "No Antibiotics Ever.")

 No matter how hard we try, some animals will "catch something."
 In the rare cases when one of our veterinarians determines that an antibiotic is required for compassionate care, we will not withhold treatment.
 The veterinarian will prescribe a targeted antibiotic treatment, which typically lasts three days or less.
 Those animals are not marketed as NO ANTIBIOTICS EVER™.